-So says the McKinsey Global Institute in their 2017 study: Reinventing Construction: A Route to Higher Productivity.
-The McKinsey study is just the latest in a decade’s long quest to solve our productivity dilemma.
-A variety of great tools and processes - like BIM, IPD, and Lean Construction – have helped.
-But because they have been added on top of – rather than replacing – a fragmented and archaic contracting structure, their impact is only a shadow of their potential.
-As a result, construction costs continue to escalate two to three times faster than the rest of the economy and projects take far longer than necessary to produce.
-In spite of the technology advancements, more than 90% of all labor is non-productive.
+So says the McKinsey Global Institute in their study: Reinventing Construction: A Route to Higher Productivity.
+McKinsey's is a more recent study in a long quest to solve construction's performance and productivity stagnation.
+A variety of advancements - like BIM, IPD, Lean and prefabrication – try to help.
+But because they are added on top of – rather than replacing – a fragmented and archaic structure, their impact is only a shadow of their potential.
+As a result – prior to Covid-related impacts - construction escalation grew two to three times faster than the rest of the economy.
+Furthermore - notwithstanding BIM, Lean et al - buildings take far too long to design and delivery.
+Covid-related supply chain and labor shortages are only making things worse.

 The Systems Approach rolls out in three stages:

-Building CATALYST provides a self-contained statistical modeling and analysis solution to predict a project’s program, design parameters, schedule and cost.
+CATALYST provides a self-contained statistical modeling and analysis solution to predict a project’s program, design parameters, schedule and cost.
 It provides a powerful decision-making resource based on the owner’s business case and other key attributes that impact outcomes.
-Typically, owners will engage a Building Catalyst expert to help in the planning process and provide cost certainty.
+Owners access Building Catalyst through its services arm, Agile Integrated Solutions (AKA Agilis) to help in the planning process and provide cost certainty.
 Learn more

-Stage 2 - Programming and Design Integration and Automation
+Stage 2 - Programming and Design as a System

-Building CATALYST enables builders to think like manufacturers – moving from the one-off mindset to a high production system.
+CATALYST enables builders to think and operate like manufacturers – moving from the one-off mindset to a high production system.
 We “build the plant” and then we “produce the product”.
-CATALYST-based standards, libraries and content are prototyped as functional, space and elemental object levels, rather than at the whole-building level.
-This enables buildings to be a customized assembly of standard “kit-of-parts”.
+CATALYST-based standards, libraries and content are prototyped at the functional, space and elemental object levels - rather than at the whole-building level.
+This enables buildings to be a customized assembly of standard “kits-of-parts”.
 CATALYST then provides impartial analysis, which is essential to objectively measuring and managing improvement.
 Learn more

-The Systems Approach is for owners and building teams who understand that something more radical is needed – a new management philosophy.
-W. Edwards Deming is the physicist and statistician that led Japan’s reconstruction and the development of today’s lean process improvement.
+The Systems Approach is for innovative leaders who understand that something more radical is needed – a new management philosophy.
+W. Edwards Deming is the physicist and statistician that led Japan’s industrial reconstruction and the development of the Toyota Production System and today’s lean process improvement.
 He developed a management philosophy grounded in systems theory.
 Deming puts it this way, “A change in philosophy requires unlearning industrial thinking evident in departmentalization (i.e., silos, fragmentation), scarcity of knowledge and information competitiveness”.
-We must be systems thinkers, and we must acquire knowledge that abounds –being willing to share the wealth of data ready to be mined.
+Leaders must emerge that are willing to tackle the building process as a "whole system" - planning, programming, design, supply and production.
+This starts by acquiring knowledge that abounds because of Building Catalyst... and is just waiting to be mined.